Skip to main content

 Figure \(\PageIndex{26}\): Methylmalonyl-CoA reaction

 First, a free radical is formed from the adenosyl group on the cofactor.
 This promotes a free-radical rearrangement of succinyl-CoA to (R)-methylmalonyl-CoA (or the reverse for the pathway of interest here).
-The reaction is shown in two parts for more optimal viewing.
+The reaction is shown in two parts for optimal viewing.

 Figure \(\PageIndex{27}\) below the first parts of the reaction for the conversion of succinyl-CoA to (R)-methylmalonyl-CoA by the mutase from Propionibacterium freudenreichii subsp. shermanii

-Figure \(\PageIndex{27}\): Part 1 of conversion of succinyl-CoA to (R)-methylmalonyl-CoA by methylmalonyl-CoA mutase.
+Figure \(\PageIndex{27}\): Part 1 of the conversion of succinyl-CoA to (R)-methylmalonyl-CoA by methylmalonyl-CoA mutase.
 Gemma L. Holliday, Gail J. Bartlett, Daniel E. Almonacid.
 M-CSA. https://www.ebi.ac.uk/thornton-srv/m-csa/entry/62/.
 Creative Commons Attribution 4.0 International (CC BY 4.0) License

 Figure \(\PageIndex{28}\) below shows the rest of the reaction for the conversion of succinyl-CoA to (R)-methylmalonyl-CoA.

 Figure \(\PageIndex{28}\): Part 2 of the conversion of succinyl-CoA to (R)-methylmalonyl-CoA by methylmalonyl-CoA mutase.
-Gemma L. Holliday et al., ibid.
+Gemma L. Holliday et al. ibid.

-Figure \(\PageIndex{29}\) shows an interactive iCn3D model of the methylmalonyl-coenzyme A mutase from from Propionibacterium freudenreichii subsp. shermanii (1REQ)
+Figure \(\PageIndex{29}\) shows an interactive iCn3D model of the methylmalonyl-coenzyme A mutase from Propionibacterium freudenreichii subsp. shermanii (1REQ)

 Methylmalonyl-coenzyme A mutase from from Propionibacterium freudenreichii subsp. shermanii (1REQ).png